http4ts/http4ts/README.md

   res
 } from "http4ts";

-async function handler(req: HttpRequest) {
+async function handler(req: HttpRequest) {  // 1.
+Write the handler as a function that returns response return res({
-  await req.body.asString("UTF-8");
-  return res({
     body: stringBody("Hello world!"),
     status: HttpStatus.OK
   });
 }

-const server = http.createServer(toNodeRequestListener(handler));
+const server = http.createServer(
+  toNodeRequestListener(handler)            // 2.
+Connect the handler to the node.js server
+);

 const hostname = "127.0.0.1";
 const port = 3000;

-server.listen(port, hostname, () => {
+server.listen(port, hostname, () => {       // 3.
+Start your node server as you were before
   console.log(`Server running at http://${hostname}:${port}/`);
 });
 ```

-It is possible to bind http4ts to any Node.js server framework at any level.
-For example, you can bind it to expressjs after or before routing logic.
-This helps to gradually adapt your existing code to this architecture.
+## Example Project

+We have implemented the famous [realworld backend](https://github.com/gothinkster/realworld) for you to compare the code with other http libraries in node.js.
+You can find this example [here](https://github.com/http4ts/http4ts-realworld-example-app).